UltraEngine/Documentation/CPP_PluginSDK.md

 # Plugin SDK #
-The Leadwerks 5 plugin SDK allows modular functionality to be added to the engine.
+The Ultra Engine plugin SDK allows modular functionality to be added to the engine.

 ## Overview ##
 A plugin can be loaded by any Leadwerks 5 program using the [LoadPlugin](API_LoadPlugin.md) command.
 Plugins must be compiled separately for each supported platform.